 - Suppose, you find out that your son is addicted to smoking.
 You went to your son and try to explain to him that he should quit smoking as it is injurious to his health.
 But, your son starts arguing that all the members of his group smoke, so there is nothing wrong if he is also smoking.
 This is a fallacious argument because if other people are also smoking it does not mean that smoking does not cause any bad impact on the health of your son.

 17. The Loaded Question Fallacy

-If the person asks certain questions that intend to strengthen his/her position but sabotage the other’s, it might be the loaded question.
+If the person asks certain questions that intend to strengthen his/her position but sabotage the other’s, it might be a loaded question.
 The loaded question may be beneficial to you but it could be unfair to the person you are asking it.
-If you are not asking the question directly but you’re asking it by moulding your words for example, ‘Are you still addicted to smoking?’
-Here you are not giving the statement that the person is addicted to smoking, instead, you are pointing it in front of the others that this person is a smoking addict.
+If you are not asking the question directly but you’re asking it by molding your words for example, ‘Are you still addicted to smoking?’
+Here you are not stating that the person is addicted to smoking, instead, you are pointing it to front the others that this person is a smoking addict.

 Examples of Loaded Question Fallacy

 Suppose one of your colleagues was arrested in the past in the case of a robbery.
 The manager of your company asks that colleague to file some important documents related to the next project.
 You jump into the conversation and say out loud to the manager, ‘Are you going to give these confidential documents to the one who was arrested in the past.’
 You may feel that you made the manager realize that he/she should not give the important document to that person, but this statement is derogatory, and a loaded question.
 It would have been better if you had said this statement privately to the manager rather than in front of that person.
 You fall victim to the loaded question fallacy because you are judging that person based on his past and your statement can hurt his feelings.

 18. The Texas Sharpshooter Fallacy